 - Employees are more eager to use in-office time for valuable collaboration, while working from home provides equally as valuable focus time.

 Any concerns around whether businesses can survive outside of an in-office environment have also been mitigated by the ongoing – and in many instances, improved – outputs of workers working from home.
-This shows that productivity isn’t forfeited for the benefits of hybrid working, but rather that hybrid working offers additional benefits with little implications for the company.
+This shows that productivity isn’t forfeited for the benefits of hybrid work from home, but rather that hybrid working offers additional benefits with little implications for the company.
 The benefits of hybrid working show that hybrid really is a win-win approach to working.

 How to continue to find the right balance with hybrid work